 Headlines like these are attention-grabbing, but misleading.
 Open the article and Zettasphere is the first to admit that there is no one ideal email frequency that works for all businesses:

 “If you are in fashion your best frequency may well be close to 6 emails per week.
 But different brands and verticals have different optimal values for how often to send.”

 Your email marketing frequency should be based on your typical customers purchase cycle and profile.
 If customers typically make repeat purchases every six months, don’t inundate them with targeted email advertising right after they’ve made a purchase.

 6.21 emails per week may make sense for fashion brands.
 Clothing has a fast repeat purchase frequency and some people take fashion VERY seriously.
 Besides, even when fashion consumers aren’t buying, they may still enjoy browsing.

-On the other hand, SaaS company emailing customers 6.21 per week would be insane (although I know a few that do!).
+On the other hand, a SaaS company emailing customers 6.21 times per week would be insane (although I know a few that do!).
 People buy business software once, and then need an occasional update, training, or upsell.
 Only a select few are going to want near daily emails.

 Which leads us to the second of our email marketing frequency best practices.

 2 - Identify your email goals when adjusting email cadence